xpsKING/TU-Makerspace-Card-Reader/README.md

 # TU-Makerspace-Card-Reader
 ### Card reader system for Tulane MakerSpace, built with React frontend and Node.JS (Express API with Sequelize to interact with mySQL database)

+## Getting Started
+First, run npm install in the tu-makerspace-card-reader directory, this will install all needed node dependencies.

+Next, you need a MySQL server to hold the Machine, User, and log (coming soon) tables.
+By default, this database should be called "testDB" with username "root" and password "password".
+These can be changed in tu-makerspace-card-reader/server/app/config/db.config.js

+Next, you can start the development server with **yarn dev** in the tu-makerspace-card-reader directory.

+An alternative to this is starting the react dev server with "react-scripts start" in the client directory and starting the backend server with "node server.js" in the server directory.

+Routes are detailed in App.js!
+I reccomend looking at /metalShop1 for a look at the machine view.
+If you dont see any machines other than the loading machine you dont have any machines in your SQL database! add some!

+Feel free to contribute!
+Fork this repo and submit a pull request!
+Yes I (Bennett) do push to main sometimes sorry :P

 ## Scope
 ### Frontend (in progress):